-The latest build of Windows 11, WHQL certified drivers are used for our benchmarks.
-We use CapFrameX 1.6.8 and RTTS 7.3.3 as our FPS capture and analysis tool for our gaming benchmarks.
+The latest build of Windows 11, WHQL-certified drivers are used for our benchmarks.
+We use CapFrameX 1.7.1 and RTTS 7.3.4 as our FPS capture and analysis tool for our gaming benchmarks.
 Readings such as temperatures and power consumption are recorded using HWInfo64.
 Other relevant software is used for cross-checking and error analysis.

 SuperPI is a single-threaded benchmark application that lets the CPU calculate Pi(π) to the nth digit.
 In this benchmark, we selected the Pi calculation to 32M, the highest available for the app.

-Geekbench is a multi-platform benchmark that’s used to gauge CPU performance and compare them across Windows, Mac, and Mobile.
-Geekbench 5 is the latest version and doesn’t rely on memory as much compared to the previous Geekbench 4, making it a great tool to measure both single-core and multi-core CPU performance.
+Geekbench is a multi-platform benchmark used to gauge CPU performance and compare them across Windows, Mac, and Mobile.

 CINEBENCH R20 & R23

 Maxon’s Cinebench benchmark is one of the most iconic benchmark applications used by reviewers and enthusiasts.
-The latest Cinebench R20 uses the latest rendering architectures, including Intel’s Embree ray tracing technology and other advanced features from AMD and Intel that allow users to render the same scene on the same hard.
-Cinebench R20 uses a larger and more complex testing scene than Cinebench R20 by about 8x computational power and requires 4x the memory.
+The latest Cinebench R23 uses the latest rendering architectures, including Intel’s Embree ray tracing technology and other advanced features from AMD and Intel that allow users to render the same scene on the same hard.

 V-Ray Benchmark is a stand-alone version of V-Ray developed by Chaos Group.
 It is designed to test the CPU and GPU by rendering sample scenes at a fixed amount of time.
 V-Ray is a plug-in mostly utilized by 3D computer graphics software applications mainly for industrial design, product design, architecture, film, and video game production.
 V-Ray is not limited to 64-threads as it supports multi and mega-threading.